 Rock climbing at Fall Creek Falls State Park is by permit only.
-Permits are free and available at Park Headquarters in the Taft Village Area.
+Permits are free and available below.

 - All climbers must be off the rocks one hour before sunset.
-No overnight camping allowed except at designated areas
+No overnight camping allowed.

-- Any incidents resulting in personal injury of damage to property must be reported to the Park Manager or other park official.
+- Any incidents resulting in personal injury or damage to property must be reported to the Park Manager or other park official.

-- Permits must be carried on individual at all times during the activity.
+- Permits must be carried on individuals at all times during the activity.

 Tennessee State Parks Climbing Policy